-You would be distressed to find a medical practice that does not use Physician Assistants (PAs) and Nurse Practitioners (NPs), also considered as physician extenders or non-physician practitioners (NPPs).
+You would be distressed to find a medical practice that does not use Physician Assistant (PA) and Nurse Practitioner (NP), also considered as physician extenders or non-physician practitioners (NPPs).

 Understanding how to properly bill and code for services provided by NPPs is crucial for executing a cost-effective and efficient medical practice.
 Regulations differ by insurance companies and states, therefore both the physician and the NPP’s must stay current with practice guidelines and ongoing changes.

 NP and PA have increasingly become essential in most medical practices.
 NP’s are nurses who hold a Master’s Degree or Doctor of Nursing Practice (DNP).
 PAs are certified (PA-C), usually holding a Master’s Degree as well.
 There are several reasons that medical practices utilize these mid-level providers: